 - Oral fluency in both English and the language of interpretation

-- Sensitivity towards working with protection claimants and victims of trauma and torture
+- Sensitivity towards working with asylum seekers and victims of trauma and torture

 - Ability to interpret in an impartial manner